Generic name: semaglutide [ sem-a-GLOO-tide ]

 Semaglutide injection is used to treat type 2 diabetes.
 It is used together with diet and exercise to help control your blood sugar.
+This medicine is also used to lower the risk of heart attack, stroke, or death in patients with type 2 diabetes and heart or blood vessel disease.
 Semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist.

-Appropriate studies have not been performed on the relationship of age to the effects of semaglutide injection in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of Ozempic® in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of semaglutide injection in the elderly.
-However, elderly patients are more sensitive to the effects of semaglutide than younger adults.
+However, elderly patients are more sensitive to the effects of this medicine than younger adults.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.